heloineto/blip-extension-template/README.md

 See [create-blip-extension](https://github.com/heloineto/create-blip-extension#readme) for more details on supported templates.

-> If for some reason the command above doesn't work, simply cloning this repository should suffice
+> If for some reason the command above doesn't work, simply cloning this repository should suffice.

 ### Tech Stack